Stopping Fraud Before It Starts

 Every year, criminals defraud and scam American households out of more than $130 billion.
 This is a crisis of national security, financial well-being, and institutional trust.
 And unfortunately, the fraud problem is only getting worse.

 Tackling this issue requires a coordinated national response.
-The National Task Force on Fraud and Scam Prevention, launched by the Aspen Financial Security Program (Aspen FSP), leads this cross-sector effort to seek a more secure future.
+The National Task Force on Fraud and Scam Prevention, launched by the Aspen Institute Financial Security Program (Aspen FSP), leads this cross-sector effort to seek a more secure future.

 Our Purpose